markentier/markentier.tech/site/content/posts/2022/12/capture-the-ip/index.md

 - [fly.io] as the web service hoster — they also have a free allowance/tier
 - a fancy domain — sadly not free, but cool: **[ipv4.quest]**

 In the early days everything was a single crate with a single binary even.
-The majority of the time got sunk into figuring out the right SQL incantations for Postgres to calculate the right views for the
+The majority of the time got sunk into figuring out the right SQL incantations for Postgres to calculate the right views for the rankings.

 Coincidentally [ChatGPT] got very famous now and I gave it a try.
 Oh boy was that useful!
 Asking a chat bot to provide some queries and also explain them was so helpful, I saved so much time.
 I have never tried GitHub Copilot, but the internet assures me that ChatGPT is already so much better (it's also more generic[^chatgpt]).